acswift/acswift/cv-design.md

 ---
 ### overview

-- I'm an independent print and web designer with more than 30 years' experience
+- I'm an digital, print and web designer with more than 30 years' experience
 - I've run an independent communications agency since 1995 and completed hundreds of successful projects
 - I enjoy collaborating with other people and get along well with almost everyone